Man set off fire alarm after being asked to wear mask by shop keeper

 Bloxham was today sentenced to 20 months' intensive supervision at a rehabilitative shelter for his offending.

-Court documents show he went into a retail store in central Auckland on a Saturday where he was stopped by a staff member who asked him to wear a face mask.
+Court documents show he went to a retail store in central Auckland on a Saturday where he was stopped at the door by a staff member who asked him to wear a face mask.

 Instead, he immediately went to the fire alarm in the foyer, broke the glass cover and activated it.